San Francisco city breaks

 Local time: San Francisco is 8 hours behind GMT/UK time.

-Flight time from UK: 11 hours.
+Flight time from UK: The flight time to San Francisco is 11 hours.

 Getting around San Francisco